Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 - Loss of Appetite

-- Signs of being in discomfort - this might be that his tummy feels hard to the touch or he is reluctant to let you touch him there, or he may be restless and not want to lay down.
+- Signs of Discomfort: This might be that his tummy feels hard to the touch or he is reluctant to let you touch him there, or he may be restless and not want to lay down.

 Know Your Dog

-Is your dog a calm chap who likes to settle down with a chew and gently chew away at if for a long while?
-Or is he a gorger, who has got to get the treat down as quickly as possible and who will try to bite of great chunks in order to do so?
+Is your dog a calm chap who likes to settle down with a chew and gently chew away at it for a long while?
+Or is he a gorger who has got to get the treat down as quickly as possible and who will try to bite off great chunks in order to do so?